Mediacom99/noughtymq/README.md

 ## What is it ?

 I'm trying to build an online chatroom using ZeroMQ.
 The end goal is to have something encrypted, secure, fast, easily scalable and, especially, easily deployable by anyone.
 It should be as easy as opening the server app and the chatroom is online.
+I'm still not sure if keeping a single server or going for more decentralized architecture.
 Anyone that should have access now can securely communicate without having to rely on any third party server or service other than internet providers.
-For now the only user interface will be made using ncurses.
+For now the only user interface will be made using ncurses and I will try to cover precompiled binaries for Debian and Arch Linux.
 Later on I would like this app to be available for the three major OS's and for Android.

 ## Utilities